ifd3f/astrid.tech-old/latg/example/README.md

 # Example content directory

 This directory is an example of a content directory.
+It also provides happy path cases for testing the code with.

 ## Documents